simoncarriere/hellosupersaas/README.md

 - `useLogin` : Login a user with email and password, invoke login function from firebase and persit to local state
 - `useLogout` : Invoke logout function from firebase and persit to local state
 - `useSocialAuth` : Create or Login a user through using Social Authentication and persit status to local state
+- `usePremiumCheck` : Checks if the user has an active stripe subscription by checking its user document.
 - `useCollection`
 - `useDocument`